granar/granar_examples/README.md

 # What is GRANAR?

 GRANAR stand for Generator of Root ANAtomy in R. The GRANAR model is able to generate complete cell networks of a root cross-sections using a small set of root anatomical features.
-The root anatomical features can typically be gathered by using software image analysis such as [ImageJ](https://imagej.net/Welcome) [@Schneider].
+The root anatomical features can typically be gathered by using software image analysis such as [ImageJ](https://imagej.net/Welcome).
 Once the root anatomy is created, the cell network can be saved as an eXtended Markup Language (XML) file.
-The structure of the XML files created by GRANAR are identical to the ones created of [CellSeT](https://www.nottingham.ac.uk/research/groups/cvl/software/cellset.aspx) [@Pound] (a software which digitize root anatomical network).
+The structure of the XML files created by GRANAR are identical to the ones created of [CellSeT](https://www.nottingham.ac.uk/research/groups/cvl/software/cellset.aspx) (a software which digitize root anatomical network).

 # How to use GRANAR?